 Opened up our playground so that all children from Year 1 to year 6 can play together

 We would like to tell you about an exciting initiative taking place in our school.
 This has helped us to improve the quality of play for all of our children.
 We are working closely with an organisation called OPAL (Outdoor Play and Learning) and are looking at how we can provide a range of challenging and fun opportunities at playtime.

 Play has changed significantly over the last 25 years as the world has become a much busier and more technologically developed place.
 Children, sadly, sometimes miss out on the physical and creative side of play that is so important to their development.
 OPAL has been designed to give children the sense of freedom that perhaps we all enjoyed as children but that the modern world sometimes denies us.

 We are committed to ensuring quality play opportunities are available to all of our children at Riverside Primary School as we believe that play is essential for children’s physical, emotional, social and intellectual development.

 Our vision for play at Riverside Primary School:

-We would like play in our school to become a freely chosen activity which your child will find satisfying and enjoyable.
-It will provide them with an opportunity to use their intuition, be physically active, be creative, make their own decisions, be outdoors and overall have fun.
+Play in our school is a freely chosen activity which children find satisfying and enjoyable.
+It provides them with an opportunity to use their intuition, be physically active, be creative, make their own decisions, be outdoors and overall have fun.